peterihimire/blog-challenge-app/README.md

-# Post Challenge API
+# Blog Challenge API

 ## Overview

-The Post Challenge API is a RESTful service for managing posts.
-It includes functionalities for creating, reading, updating, and deleting blog entries, as well as retrieving user details.
+The Blog Challenge API is a RESTful service for managing blog posts.
+It includes functionalities for creating, reading, updating, and deleting blog entries, as well as retrieving user details with thier associated blog post.

 ## Features